 NBA players are real-life superheroes in the eyes of their fans.
 Their exterior is stoic when they appear among large crowds to shoot, score, and win games.

 However, on the sidelines, many NBA players deal with hardships as well.
 From Kevin Love’s mental health struggle with anxiety, to DeMar DeRozan’s depression, NBA players have to be superheroes on and off the court.

-On March 6, 2018, Kevin Love, the Cleveland Cavaliers’ center and forward player, revealed that he had a panic attack during a game against the Atlanta Hawks.
+Back on March 6, 2018, Kevin Love, the Cleveland Cavaliers’ center and forward player, first revealed that he had a panic attack during a game against the Atlanta Hawks.

 “It came out of nowhere.
 I’d never had one before.
 I didn’t even know if they were real.
 But it was real — as real as a broken hand or a sprained ankle.
 Since that day, almost everything about the way I think about my mental health has changed,” Love penned in The Players’ Tribune (copy of original post here).

 His anxiety attack was so severe, he felt as if his own body was telling him, “You’re about to die.”
 Two days later, Love showed up ready to play ball against the Milwaukee Bucks, relieved to discover no one noticed his disappearance during the previous game.

 Love wrote in the The Players’ Tribune, “Now I was left wondering why it happened — and why I didn’t want to talk about it.”